-KEYBOARD CARE AND CHROMEBOOK DAMAGE/ASSET TAGS
+KEYBOARD CARE AND CHROMEBOOK DAMAGE

 If the keyboard is damaged beyond repair, there will be a \$50.00 charge to replace it.
 If a student's Chromebook is damaged, the student may be charged for the repairs or replacement of the Chromebook.
-All Chromebooks will be labeled with an asset tag.
-Asset tags may not be modified or tampered with in any way while the student is enrolled in Carroll High School.
+All Chromebooks will be labeled with an engraved logo.